The case for Fetroja

 Shionogi is not affiliated with the listed entities.
 No fees or other remuneration have been or will be exchanged for inclusion in this resource, nor does inclusion imply endorsement by or of Shionogi or an entity.
 This material is for informational purposes only and not intended to provide medical advice; healthcare providers should use their own judgment regarding cefiderocol testing.

-Please note that this item is temporarily unavailable as of October 1, 2022.
+Please note that this item is temporarily unavailable as of August 2023.
 Please contact your local Thermo Fisher Scientific™ Microbiology representative for availability.

 RUO=Research Use Only.